 Prof. Georgios Pantouris - Dept. of Chemistry, University of the Pacific - structure and function of MIF

-Prof. Elias Lolis - Dept. of Pharmacology, Yale School of Medicine - structure and function of MIF
+Prof. Elias Lolis - Dept. of Pharmacology, Yale School of Medicine - structure and function of MIF and MIF-2

 Dr. Sean Monaghan - Dept. of Surgery, Alpert Medical School at Brown - splicing of U1-70K in lung disease, clinical aspects of MIF/GMCSF